forbole/juno/README.md

 > Juno is a Cosmos Hub blockchain data aggregator and exporter that provides the ability for developers and clients to query for indexed chain data.

+> ### Deprecated branch
+> Please note that we have stopped supporting Cosmos `v0.44.x` and this branch will no longer receive updates.

 ## Table of Contents
   - [Background](#background)
   - [Usage](#usage)